FrancescaAnd/MammoCAD/README.md

 ## 3. How to use
-It is needed a working Python environment to run the code.
+This project is implemented on a *Linux-based operating system* (Ubuntu 22.04.5 LTS, 64-bit) It is needed a working Python environment to run the code.

-We use conda virtual environments to manage the project dependencies in isolation.
-You can install our dependencies without causing conflicts with your setup.
+Thus, It is recommended to create a Conda environment for this purpose.

 ### Requirements
 As first step, please install the dependencies needed for running the system.
-Recomended: use a virtual environment conda

 ```shell
 pip install -r requirements.txt
 ```
-or sh with also conda????????????

 ### Data collection
 INbreast dataset is publicly avaiable at this link: https://www.kaggle.com/datasets/ramanathansp20/inbreast-dataset .